log1cs/Unlock845/README.md

 - Your phone's KDZ
 - Windows PC
-- An cable with transfer data capable
+- An cable with data transfer

 **USAGE:**